perturbing/hydra-tutorial/hydra-tutorial.md

   		}
 	}
 	```
-	Here we replace the field of the tag `"utxo"` with the utxo that each party wants to add.
+	Here, we replace the field of the tag `"utxo"` with the utxo that each party wants to add.
 Using the commands
 	```
 	cardano-cli query utxo --address $(cat ./test-head/Alice/AliceCardano.addr) --testnet-magic 2 cat test-head/Alice/AliceCardano.addr